 Glamorgan Castle was originally built as a private residence for Col. William Henry Morgan in 1904.
 It remained in the Morgan family until 1938.
-It was sold to the Elks organization who used it as their lodge until 1964 when Merrick Lewis purchased the castle as the headquarters for Alliance Machine.
+It was sold to the Elks organization, which used it as their lodge until 1964, when Merrick Lewis purchased the castle as the headquarters for Alliance Machine.

-There are guided tours of all four floors of Glamorgan Castle every Friday at 1pm and 2pm.
+Guided tours of all four floors of Glamorgan Castle are held every Friday at 1 pm and 2 pm.
 The tour takes one hour.

 NOTE: There are many steps!